cloudera-labs/envelope/README.md

 - Cloudera's distribution of Apache Spark 2.1.0, or above
 - Cloudera's distribution of Apache Kafka 2.1.0 (based on Apache Kafka 0.10) or above, if using that component
-- Cloudera's distribution of Apache Kudu 1.3.0, if using that component
+- Cloudera's distribution of Apache Kudu 1.3.0 or above, if using that component

 ### Compiling Envelope